 MLA’s Real Estate Practice Group provides comprehensive and highly diverse advice on all aspects of real estate law, including, but not limited to, acquisition, development, leasing, financing, compliance, entitlements, and disposition.
 MLA’s Real Estate Practice Group has a depth of experience in representing private entities, developers, lenders, borrowers, and investors, both domestic and foreign.

-Led by Zelalem Yibrah, the Real Estate Practice Group is well versed in transactions involving land leases, including drafting, reviewing, and negotiating their terms.
-The group regularly assists clients in matters involving the incorporation of real estate companies, acquisition of property, due diligence on immovable property to be acquired as part of real estate investment, negotiation of terms of transfer of land lease rights for real estate development, and, drafting and reviewing contracts of sale, servitude and mortgages.
+The Real Estate Practice Group is well versed in transactions involving land leases, including drafting, reviewing, and negotiating their terms.
+The group regularly assists clients in matters involving the incorporation of real estate companies, acquisition of property, due diligence on the immovable property to be acquired as part of real estate investment, negotiation of terms of transfer of land lease rights for real estate development, and, drafting and reviewing contracts of sale, servitude, and mortgages.

 The Real Estate Practice Group also assists several foreign and international missions and delegations in Ethiopia (bi- and multilateral) as well as non-governmental aid organizations by providing advice and counsel in all matters related to real estate and property acquisition and rental agreements.

 Mehrteab Leul & Associates’ Quick Guide Related to Real Estate and Conveyancing in Ethiopia

 - The Constitution of Ethiopia provides that land belongs to the state and the nations, nationalities, and peoples of Ethiopia.
 The Constitution similarly provides that the Government will ensure the right of private investors to use land on a leasehold basis.